danielbodnar/awesome-stars/BY-LANG.md

 - [zhaojh329/rtty](https://github.com/zhaojh329/rtty) - 🐛 Access your terminal from anywhere via the web.
 - [timescale/timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
 Packaged as a PostgreSQL extension.
 - [openSUSE/catatonit](https://github.com/openSUSE/catatonit) - A container init that is so simple it's effectively brain-dead.
+- [Sysinternals/ProcMon-for-Linux](https://github.com/Sysinternals/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
+Procmon provides a convenient and efficient way for Linux developers to trace the syscall a
 - [wasm3/wasm3](https://github.com/wasm3/wasm3) - 🚀 A fast WebAssembly interpreter and the most universal WASM runtime
 - [gnif/vendor-reset](https://github.com/gnif/vendor-reset) - Linux kernel vendor specific hardware reset module for sequences that are too complex/complicated to land in pci_quirks.c
 - [telekom-security/tpotce](https://github.com/telekom-security/tpotce) - 🍯 T-Pot - The All In One Multi Honeypot Platform 🐝